dart-lang/site-www/src/dart-2.md

 ```

 <aside class="alert alert-warning" markdown="1">
-  Packages that declare an upper constraint of `<2.0.0` can still be consumed by
+  **Packages must have an upper constraint of `<3.0.0`** to work in
-  Dart 2 dev builds, as those have lax upper constraint checking.
-However,
+  Dart 2 stable and subsequent Dart 2 releases.
-  once Dart 2 ships on the stable channel, those constraints will no longer
+  Dart 2 dev builds _before_ the stable release have
-  resolve, and **only packages that declare an upper constraint of `<3.0.0` will
+  lax upper constraint checking and can use packages that have
-  work with Dart 2**.
+  no SDK constraints or an upper constraint of `<2.0.0`.
 </aside>

 ## More resources